-The Instruction Pointer is a 32-bit register that points to the next instruction that the processor will execute.
+The Instruction Pointer register points to the next instruction that the processor will execute.
 This register is automatically incremented by the processor as execution progresses.

 2.3.1.1 General Purpose Registers

 The general purpose registers are divided into four data registers, two pointer registers, and two index registers as shown in Figure 2-2.